Michael Ryan – Chairperson

 Hi I’m Becky and I started hearing voices after taking medication for tuberculosis.
 I am now a proud voice hearer and I am doing a masters in psychoanalytic psychotherapy.
 I run an air bnb, and offer reiki and dinner.

 Hi, my name is Chris, I have been having voice hearing experiences since I was very young.
 The experiences have been vastly friendly for me so much so, I call them friends.
 These friends guarded me from the difficulties I have faced in my life.
 I became involved with the Hearing Voices community in the summer of 2021 and felt immediately accepted.
 I hope to help the board and community through my extensive experiences as regards voice hearing.

 Hello, my name is Bruno Nicolai.
 For approximately 20 years I’ve worked in various roles in the community, supporting people to come together to identify their needs and take collective action to solve problems, and supporting individuals to overcome adversity in order to live the life they wish to live.
-I’m a qualified psychotherapist, I’m employed as a Mental Health Recovery Support Worker at Shine.
+I’m a qualified psychotherapist and I’m employed as a Mental Health Recovery Support Worker at Shine.
 I have lived-experience of voice hearing, I co-facilitate the Douglas/Cork City Hearing Voices Group, and in the past I’ve co-produced Hearing Voices Training for all staff within my organisation.
 I look forward to being a Hearing Voices Network Ireland board member; supporting, promoting, and expanding the reach of HVNI’s amazing work, and hopefully getting the opportunity to meet lots of you along the way.